wtraylor/trace21ka_for_lpjguess/README.md

 ### Time Unit

+The default unit of the `time` axis in the TraCE-21ka files is “kaBP” (cal. years before present, i.e. before 1950).
+That is not standard and cannot be parsed by NCO, CDO, and XArray.

+Luckily, TraCE files contain a function `date()`, which converts kaBP to an absolute date with 22 kaBP (the beginning of the TraCE simulation) as the reference time.
+A year of, say, 100 thus corresponds to 21,900 years BP.
+The `date()` function is used to overwrite the original `time` dimension.

+Subsequently, the `time` dimension is converted to a relative format ("months since 1-1-15") so that a CDO commands work properly.

+Finally, the unit is converted to "days since 1-1-15" because LPJ-GUESS cannot parse "months" as time steps.

 ### Limitations

 - Paleo-coastlines are currently not taken into account.
 The resulting valid grid cells cover only the land area from the CRU dataset.